-Key aspects of the Hisory Leader's role include:
+Key aspects of the History Leader's role include:

-- monitoring of standards in History and the use of this to inform the History SWOT document and action plan - provision of quality leadership and management of their subject to secure high quality teaching and learning - playing a key role in motivating, supporting and modelling good practice for all staff - · taking a lead in policy development and review - being proactive in seeking and attending professional development opportunities - reporting to the Headteacher and Governing Body on History related issues. - planning and organising the allocation and purchase of resources in accordance with available budget.
+- monitoring of standards in History and the use of this to inform the History SSDP - provision of quality leadership and management of their subject to secure high quality teaching and learning - playing a key role in motivating, supporting and modelling good practice for all staff - taking a lead in policy development and review - being proactive in seeking and attending professional development opportunities - reporting to the Headteacher and Governing Body on History related issues. - planning and organising the allocation and purchase of resources in accordance with available budget.